EmiliosRichards/Phone-Correction-Pipeline/README.md

 3.  **Regex Extraction**: Applies regular expressions to the scraped text to identify potential phone number patterns and their surrounding context.
 4.  **LLM Extraction**: Utilizes a Large Language Model (Google Gemini) to analyze the scraped text and contextual snippets to extract, confirm, and classify phone numbers.
 5.  **Data Consolidation & Verification**: Consolidates all extracted data globally by *true base domain* (e.g., `http://example.com`).
 This handles variations in input URLs and ensures each unique website is processed efficiently.
 Phone numbers are de-duplicated per true base domain, and their original sources (including input company names and specific page URLs) and types are aggregated.
-6.  **Reporting**: Generates four primary Excel reports for each run:
+6.  **Reporting**: Generates several key outputs for each run:
+    *   **Four primary Excel reports**:
         *   **Final Contacts Report** (`Final Contacts.xlsx`): One consolidated entry per unique true base domain.
 Features aggregated company names, a filtered and prioritized list of up to 3 phone numbers (with their types and original sourcing company names), and source URLs.
 This is the primary report for outreach.
 (Formerly "Top Contacts Report")
         *   **Final Processed Contacts Report** (`Final_Processed_Contacts.xlsx`): A cleaner, more concise version of the "Final Contacts Report", with specific columns: Company Name, URL, Number, Number Type, Number Found At.
 It uses the "Final Contacts.xlsx" as its direct data source.
         *   **Summary Report** (`phone_validation_output_{RunID}.xlsx`): One row per original input entry, showing top numbers found for its corresponding true base domain and verification statuses.
         *   **Detailed LLM Extractions Report** (`All_LLM_Extractions_Report_{RunID}.xlsx`): Lists all unique phone numbers found by the LLM for each true base domain, with aggregated types and source URLs.
+    *   **Run Metrics Report** (`run_metrics.md`): A Markdown file summarizing the overall health of the pipeline run, including processing statistics, global errors, and a hierarchical summary of row-level failures by stage.
+    *   **Failed Rows Report** (`failed_rows_{run_id}.csv`): A CSV file detailing rows that encountered errors during processing, including company information, the stage of failure, and specific error messages.
-    Additionally, detailed (and now rotating) logs and intermediate data dumps are created for traceability.
+    Additionally, detailed (and now rotating) logs are created for traceability and debugging.

 ## Key Features & Technologies